awkim2/System-Programming/lovable_linux/final_exam_practice.md

 ## 3. Processes and Threads

 1. What resources are shared between threads in the same process?
+    Threads in the same process share all segments except stack space, and every thread has its own stack segment.
 2. Explain the operating system actions required to perform a process context switch

 3. Explain the actions required to perform a thread context switch to a thread in the same process